stonepros/stone/doc/start/hardware-recommendations.rst

 write times, as well as total throughput.
 These physical limitations affect overall system performance--especially during recovery.
-We recommend using a dedicated (ideally mirrored) drive for the operating system and software, and one drive for each Ceph OSD Daemon you run on the host (modulo NVMe above).
+We recommend using a dedicated (ideally mirrored) drive for the operating system and software, and one drive for each Stone OSD Daemon you run on the host (modulo NVMe above).
 Many "slow OSD" issues (when they are not attributable to hardware failure) arise from running an operating system and multiple OSDs on the same drive.

-It is technically possible to run multiple Ceph OSD Daemons per SAS / SATA drive, but this will lead to resource contention and diminish overall throughput.
+It is technically possible to run multiple Stone OSD Daemons per SAS / SATA drive, but this will lead to resource contention and diminish overall throughput.

-To get the best performance out of Ceph, run the following on separate drives:
+To get the best performance out of Stone, run the following on separate drives:
 (1) operating systems, (2) OSD data, and (3) BlueStore db.
-For more information on how to effectively use a mix of fast drives and slow drives in your Ceph cluster, see the `block and block.db`_ section of the Bluestore Configuration Reference.
+For more information on how to effectively use a mix of fast drives and slow drives in your Stone cluster, see the `block and block.db`_ section of the Bluestore Configuration Reference.

 Solid State Drives
 ------------------

-Ceph performance can be improved by using solid-state drives (SSDs).
+Stone performance can be improved by using solid-state drives (SSDs).
 This reduces random access time and reduces latency while accelerating throughput.

 SSDs cost more per gigabyte than do hard disk drives, but SSDs often offer